DePaul vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 - Computer Predicted Total: 141.2

-DePaul has a 3-6-0 record against the spread so far this season compared to Villanova, who is 5-5-0 ATS.
-The Blue Demons are 4-5-0 and the Wildcats are 4-6-0 in terms of hitting the over.
+DePaul has put together a 3-6-0 record against the spread this season, while Villanova is 5-5-0.
+In terms of hitting the over, games involving the Blue Demons are 4-5-0 and the Wildcats are 4-6-0.

 Bet on this or any college basketball matchup at BetMGM